loominatrx/fog-stuff/custom_rom/README.md

 [![header](/assets/Custom-ROM-Header.svg)](https://github.com/Loominagit/fog-stuff/tree/main/custom_rom)

 ## What is custom ROM?
-To make it short, custom ROM is an Android operating system based on Google's AOSP or Qualcomm's CAF (on Snapdragon phones).
+To make it short, custom ROM is a custom Android operating system based on Google's AOSP or Qualcomm's CAF (on Snapdragon phones).
 A lot of people are using custom ROM due to stability and lots of customization that it has.
 Custom ROM is also a good way to keep your device up-to-date if your device is no longer receiving security/major updates from your OEM.

 Keep in mind that I can't provide any screenshots of listed ROMs here because I haven't tried any of these ROMs at the moment, since I use the phone for daily driving and I'm trying to not switch between ROMs as frequent as possible because I have to backup my data all over again just to experience a new ROM.
 Sorry for the inconvenience!